sf105/sttp-book/chapters/testing-techniques/model-based-testing.md

 By choosing the test cases efficiently we should be able to achieve full MC/DC by choosing four of the combinations.
 We want to cover all the actions in the test suite.
-Therefore we need at least v4 and v8.
+Therefore, we need at least v4 and v8.
-With these decisions we have covered the International condition as well.
+With these decisions we also have covered the International condition.
-Now we need one of v1, v2, v3 and one of v5, v6, v7.
+Now, we need one of v1, v2, v3 and one of v5, v6, v7.
 To cover Loyal we add v7 and to cover Auto-renewal we add v2.
 Now we also cover all the possible actions.